Roshith-krishna/Offline-Music-recommender/README.md

 When you first run it, the AI is "dumb."
 It has no idea who you are.

-Start with Option 1 (Search): Search for 3-4 songs you really love (e.g., "Numb", "Blinding Lights").
+    Start with Option 1 (Search): Search for 3-4 songs you really love .

     "Like" them: This builds your initial profile.

     Switch to Option 2 (Discover): Now the magic happens.
 It will suggest a song based on your history.

     Give Feedback:

         If it recommends a bad song, hit "No".
 The AI actually learns from this and adjusts your math vector to avoid songs like that in the future.

         If it's good, hit "Yes", and it gets smarter.

+## ⚠️ A Small Limitation

+Music is an ocean, but this dataset is just a bucket.
+Since this runs offline without the live Spotify API, the database "only" contains about 114,000 songs.
+It’s a lot, but your favorite niche song might be missing.
+If the search comes up empty, that's why!

-🤓 The Nerd Stuff
+## 🤓 The Nerd Stuff

 Under the hood, this uses scikit-learn.
 It turns every song into a coordinate in a multi-dimensional space (Energy vs. Acousticness vs. Valence, etc.).